Innmind/documentation/docs/getting-started/operating-system/filesystem.md

 Here you'll react to `42` modifications of the directory `some directory/` and then assign `42` to `$result`.
 In essence this acts as a _reduce_ operation that could be infinite.

 !!! note ""
     `0` and `int $count` are a carried value between each call of the function.
-Here it's an `int` but you can use any type you wish.
+Here it's an `int` but you can use any type you want.

 ??? warning
     You should **not** use this method in production as it executes a `stat` command every second.